dalibo/emaj/docs/en/upgrade.rst

 The PostgreSQL extension manager determines the scripts to execute depending on the current installed E-Maj version and the version found in the *emaj.control* file.

-The operation is very quick et does not alter tables groups.
+The operation is very quick et does not alter table groups.
 They may remain in *LOGGING* state during the upgrade.
 As for previous upgrades, this means that:

 * updates on application tables can continue to be recorded during and after this version change,
 * a *rollback* on a mark set before the version change can also be performed after the migration.